 Librarians and archivists may have individual job descriptions that set out in detail all the aspects of their job.
-If such descriptions exist, they should be clear and thorough, as the University of Ottawa agreement sets out:
+If such descriptions exist, they should be clear and thorough, as specified in the Association of the Professors of University of Ottawa agreement:

 22.3.2.1 There shall be a written job description for every Librarian position.
-A job description shall contain a clear, precise and complete statement of the tasks and responsibilities of the incumbent, as well as the administrative unit to which the position is normally attached.27
+A job description shall contain a clear, precise and complete statement of the tasks and responsibilities of the incumbent, as well as the administrative unit to which the position is normally attached.28

-There are many aspects to the work of a librarian or archivist that need to be reflected in the language.
-For example, the University of Victoria agreement provides a useful outline:
+There are many aspects to the work of a librarian or archivist that need to be reflected in the collective agreement.
+The University of Victoria Faculty Association agreement provides a useful outline: